Chart Color Schemes

 Household Composition

-Andergrove has a typical household mix, with a lower-than-average median household size
+Andergrove has a typical household mix, with a fairly typical median household size

-Family households compose 71.5% of all households, including 29.0% couples with children, 27.0% couples without children, and 14.3% single parent families.
-Non-family households account for the remaining 28.5%, with lone person households at 25.1% and group households comprising 3.3%.
-The median household size is 2.5 people, which is smaller than the Rest of Qld average of 2.6.
+Family households constitute 71.5% of all households, including 29.0% couples with children, 27.0% couples without children, and 14.3% single parent families.
+Non-family households comprise the remaining 28.5%, with lone person households at 25.1% and group households comprising 3.3% of the total.
+The median household size is 2.5 people, which aligns with the average for the Rest of Qld.

 Frequently Asked Questions - Households